Who is allowed to use Zief Library?

 Where are the copiers and scanners?

 Xerox copiers/scanners are on all 3 levels of the library.
 The Xerox machines have the ability to save scanned material to a USB drive.
 You can also email scanned material to yourself.
 There is no charge for scanning.
-On the main floor we also have a dedicated scanner which only has the ability to scan to a USB drive.
+On the main floor we also have a dedicated book-edge scanner which you can use to scan to a USB drive, or email a PDF to yourself.
 The main floor copiers are located in room 104 just outside of the computer lab in the same room as the Lexis printer.
 On the upper floor, the Xerox machines are in the copy room just past the Terrace Room.
 On the lower floor the Xerox machine is in room 038.
-Members of the USF law community may use Dons Dollars to pay for printing or photocopies .
+Members of the USF law community may use Don Dollars to pay for printing or photocopies.

 Can I bring food and drink to the library?